rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 ## Module Graph

-As you can see, a module can be a common dependency for many other modules.
+A module can be a common dependency for many other modules.
 In event loop (v1), it may load a common dependency many times, duplicatedly.
 Here comes the module graph/index, which avoid duplicated loading and improves the performance.